swiftly-solution/documentation/docgen/output/events/gameevents/onammorefill.md

 ---

 # OnAmmoRefill
-This event is triggered when ammo_refill is triggered
+This event is triggered when ammo_refill is triggered.
 ::: tabs
 @tab Lua
 ```lua